Q. Why don`t our reloads come with igniters or motor starters?

 Q. Other manufacturers sell 75 mm motors and yet Loki has 76 mm motors.
 Are they the same?
 Will they fit my rocket?

 A. It is basically the nomenclature.
 75mm and 76mm cases both fit 3" motor mounts and airframe tubes from any manufacture.
 75mm cases have a slightly smaller diameter (~2.960") and a thinner case wall.
 The Loki Research 76mm motor case has a standard reference OD of 2.985".
 76mm equals 2.992" while 75mm equals 2.952".
 Round up the Loki case OD by .007" and you get 76mm.
-Round the competitors ~2.960" down by .008" and you get 75mm.
+Round down the competitors ~2.960" OD by .008" and you get 75mm.
 So, 76mm nomenclature is a more accurate conversion for our hardware.
 You could also just call them both 3" motors, but if you plan on using your motor case as a staging coupler in your 2-stage rocket, a Loki Research 76mm motor will provide a more secure and snug fit to your airframe.

 Q. What sizes of O-rings do Loki Research motors use?